NET-BYU/networking-course/_labs/tcp-client-v3.md

 Data: variable
 ```

 When dealing with binary formats, you have to be careful what kind of [endianness](https://en.wikipedia.org/wiki/Endianness) you use.
 You don't know what architecture the server is running, so you can't assume it is the same as yours.
 The server also can't assume anything.
-To deal with this, all networking protocols are formatted in big-endianness (called network order).
+To deal with this, all networking protocols are formatted in big-endian (called network order).

 For example, if you wanted to reverse the string "The LAN Before Time", then you would send the following binary data (displayed in hex format):